LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

       whatLen::integer= ?\
    )

    Sets a range of characters within a byte stream.
-Requires one parameters: the binary data to be inserted.
+Requires one parameter: the binary data to be inserted.
 Optional second, third, and fourth parameters specify the integer offset into the bytes stream to insert the new data, the offset and length of the new data to be inserted, respectively.